Moses at the Battle of Rephidim: “If I let my arms down, the other team will win!“

 Hey, “Johnny Cash said it, I believe it, that settles it.”

 But we seem to be ranging far afield here.
 The point of all this is that if Moses had listened to pure logic and reason – as opposed to instinct and intuition – the world would have been much worse off.
 If nothing else, with the Amalekites defeating the Children of Israel, world history would have been a much different, and “worse, much worse.”
-For one thing, Moses would never have gotten the chance to write – or at least finish – the Bible, that “most influential, most published, most widely read book in the history of the world.”*
+For one thing, Moses would never have gotten the chance to write – or at least finish – the first five books of the Bible, that “most influential, most published, most widely read book in the history of the world.”*

 I figure that in all of this there is “some kind of object lesson…”